-- How should public administrators react to interest groups advocating for increased agency budgets? - Officially apolitical but surrounded by the politics of their environment must be keenly aware of it and appropriately responsive - Understand both the political culture and history of their state as well the ideologies and priorities of elected or appointed leaders - Role of budget analysts You are important, and you're not just a cog! - Do not operate in a vacuum.
-Integral cog in the machinery of producing the budget and vital policy.
-"Show me your budget, and I'll tell you what you value."
-Joe Biden - Must fully understand the political world that surrounds them and the myriad factors and forces at work to produce results. - Balance being properly responsive to will of the electorate while still performing administrative, technical roles of their jobs to the best of their ability - Americans expect well-run, efficient and generous government services but don't want to pay much for them this is the balancing act budget administrators constantly grapple with.
+How should public administrators react to interests advocating for increased agency budgets?

+- Officially apolitical but surrounded by the politics of their environment must be keenly aware of it and appropriately responsive - Understand both the political culture and history of their state as well the ideologies and priorities of elected or appointed leaders

+Role of budget analysts - You are important, and you're not just a cog!

+- Do not operate in a vacuum.
+Integral part of producing the budget and vital policy.
+"Show me your budget, and I'll tell you what you value." - Joe Biden - Must fully understand the political world that surrounds them and the myriad factors and forces at work to produce results. - Balance being properly responsive to will of the electorate while still performing administrative, technical roles of their jobs to the best of their ability - Americans expect well-run, efficient and generous government services but don't want to pay much for them - this is the balancing act budget administrators constantly grapple with.

-FINAL EXAM INSTRUCTIONS
+Final Exam Instructions

+O

+Final Exam Document

+This will be emailed to all course participants

+Course Certificate

+To receive a course completion certificate, complete and return to Andrew.miner@dfa.nm.gov by 5:00 PM on Friday, August 9.
+(Please do not convert to PDF)

+Exam Contents

+15 multiple choice questions, 5 questions each from Modules 1-3.
+Get 10 of 15 correct to pass

+5 ungraded questions related to course feedback

+Feedback

-- Final exam as a Word document will be emailed to all course participants - To receive a course completion certificate, complete and return to Andrew.miner@state.nm.us by 5:00 PM on Wednesday, September 30 - Exam contents - 15 multiple choice questions, 5 questions each from Modules 1-3.
-Get 10 of 15 correct to pass - 5 ungraded questions related to course feedback - If you don't want a certificate, you can complete just the feedback section or email me any comments directly.
+If you don't want a certificate, you can complete just the feedback section or email me any comments directly.

 Your feedback is very important and will help shape this course in future years.

-THANK YOU FOR PARTICIPATING!

-END OF MODULE 4: BUDGETING HISTORY AND SCHOLARSHIP